Burnside Bridge: History

 In the 1990s the Burnside Bridge was made a Regional Emergency Transportation Route, the one non-freeway bridge to be used by emergency vehicles.
 In 1995 one of the six lanes was removed to accommodate new bicycle lanes.
-From March until November 2002 the bridge went through a $2.1 million seismic retrofit, making it the first bridge operated by Multnomah County to receive earthquake protection.
+From March until November 2002 the bridge underwent a $2.1 million seismic retrofit, making it the first bridge operated by Multnomah County to receive earthquake protection.

 The bridge was under construction in 2006 in order to replace the deck.
 The electric streetcar tracks, abandoned in 1950, were visible during the construction.
 This project was budgeted at $9 million and the majority of the work was completed on December 9, 2007.
 The bridge was added to the National Register of Historic Places in November 2012.

 The Eastbank Esplanade, which opened in 2001, is connected to the bridge by stairs added during the esplanade's construction.
 However, because of the bridge's age, it cannot support any extra weight, so the stairways must be supported by separate pilings.

-In 2020, the Earthquake Ready Burnside Bridge project deemed that the current short span bridge would not survive a major earthquake, and recommended a replacement long span bridge.
-The replacement is estimated to cost $825 million and begin construction in 2025.
+In 2020, the Earthquake Ready Burnside Bridge project deemed that the current short-span bridge would not survive a major earthquake, and recommended a replacement long-span bridge.
+Early concepts for the new bridge included designs that resembled nearby Willamette River bridges; the six finalists, organized into cable-stayed and tied-arch designs, were presented for a public vote in July 2024.
+The replacement is estimated to cost $895 million and would begin construction in 2026; it is scheduled to open by 2031.

-In popular culture

-Indie rock band the Mountain Goats prominently mention the Burnside Bridge in the lyrics of their 2012 song "Steal Smoked Fish".